cybre-finn/next-companion/README.md

 ## Usage notes
 * Sign up will never be supported so you have to sign up via the website or the official app
-* Sign out is not supported at the moment
 * Flexzones are not supported at the moment

 ## Privacy
-This app does not track you or send any private data - including your geopositon - to NextBike servers or third party servers.
+This app does not track you or send any private data - including your geopositon and app usage metrics- to NextBike servers or third party servers.
 It does only send a couple of requests to the NextBike servers, just enough to rent you a bike.
 The original app does not offer an opt out for sending your position to its servers, because it depends on it during the return process for some reason.
 It even seems to track the exact rout I took in my case.

 ## Tested areas
 NextCompanion should work in other cities as well.